solliancenet/tech-immersion-data-ai/ai-exp1/README.md

 To explain, the utterance is your text (located on the bottom): `put the air on my feet`.
 LUIS detected the intent as `VEHICLE_SETTINGS_CHANGE` (you should remember that one from earlier) with a score, or "confidence" level of 99%.
 It detected two entities, a `SETTING` of "air" with a value of "feet".
 The "air" setting also had a high score of 99%, but the setting value of "feet" scored about 55%.

 The result is that the bot must clarify the user's intent by prompting for more information.
 To do this, the bot asks which of the two matching settings would you like to select?
 Since you did not explicitly say to turn the air on in the back of the car or the front of the car, you need to tell it which option you like.
 The bot displays a [card](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-add-rich-card-attachments?view=azure-bot-service-3.0) for you to choose from.
-You may either click on one of the options, or type it in.
+Type either `1` or `2` for your selection, then press Send (or hit Enter).

 ![The Live Chat shows the bot's prompt to choose which air control mode to use.](media/bot-framework-emulator-option.png 'Live Chat')

-1. If you selected or typed in the `Front Combined Air Delivery Mode Control` option, you should see a response from the bot that says: `Setting Front Combined Air Delivery Mode Control to Floor`.
+1. If you selected the `Front Combined Air Delivery Mode Control` option, you should see a response from the bot that says: `Setting Front Combined Air Delivery Mode Control to Floor`.
 The amazing thing that happened is that your original somewhat vague request to "put the air on my feet" ultimately resulted in the bot telling the vehicle to turn on the air in the front of the car to the floor setting, knowing that your feet are most likely located on the floor :)

     ![The bot's response to your selected action.](media/bot-framework-emulator-air-feet.png 'Live Chat')